 Eligibility to enroll in UMGC overseas divisions may depend on citizenship and international residency.
-Special eligibility requirements (described at right) apply to admission to the Associate of Arts degree program.
 Additional admission requirements may apply if you are pursuing certain bachelor's and degree programs.
 See Undergraduate Program-Specific Requirements on p.
-10.
+9.

 You must be admitted to the university before you can register for classes.